Trump's bipartisan push has Congress wondering what's next

 Earlier in the day he said he looks forward to working with both Republicans and Democrats.

-House Speaker Paul Ryan dismissed the president’s outreach to the Democrats as a move to put aside partisan differences as people dry out from devastation.
+Speaker Ryan dismissed the president’s outreach to the Democrats as a move to put aside partisan differences as people dry out from devastation.

 “He was interested in making sure that this was a bipartisan moment while we respond to these hurricanes and he made that clear.
 And I think that’s what his motivation was,” Ryan said at a news conference.